the1lab/1lab/src/Cat/Displayed/Diagram/Total/Product.lagda.md

 \end{tikzcd}
 ~~~

-is a **total product diagram** if it satisfies a displayed version of
-the universal property of the product.
+satisfying a displayed version of the universal property of products.
 :::

 ```agda